 During your time at Morris it is possible that you may need to access professional assistance to deal with problems related to stress, anger, depression, anxiety, and other issues.
 Because this is a common experience for some students, the University of Minnesota, Morris offers a number of services to assist students with mental health challenges.
 Counseling services are available at Student Counseling.
-In addition, students with psychiatric disabilities can also receive support and assistance at Disability Services.
+In addition, students with psychiatric disabilities can also receive support and assistance at the Disability Resource Center.

 If you were receiving professional mental health assistance prior to attending Morris and you would like to continue to receive assistance, you should contact Student Counseling to facilitate a successful transition.